Become a Tutor

 Working with other students in a helping role will provide you with some of the most valuable experience you could ever get during your college years.

-Students interested in becoming chemistry, math, or physics tutors in Spring 2014 need to attend an 30-minute information session.
+Students interested in becoming chemistry, math, or physics tutors in Fall 2015 need to attend an 30-minute information session.
 There are limited positions available!
 Students who wish to be writing and speaking tutors will find information on WSTS's page.

 Tutors will be selected and added by our staff to a section of USC 210, Introduction to College Tutoring.

 Additional Fall 2015 Tutor information sessions will be held in the week of August 17, 2015.
 Please check this site in early-August for times and locations.

 - Solidify subject knowledge for future courses and GRE preparation

 - Develop communication skills

 - Develop leadership skills

 - Earn money

 - Prepare for future team employment